mu7ammad-3issa/AUVNET-Internship-Assessment/README.md

-Of course.
-Here is a well-structured README.md file that you can use for your repository.
-It is based on the provided project files and the requirements outlined in the "Flutter internship Task.pdf" document.

-***

 # AUVNET Internship Assessment

 This project is a Flutter-based e-commerce application developed as part of the AUVNET Internship Assessment. [cite_start]The application is built following Clean Architecture principles and utilizes the BLoC pattern for state management to ensure a scalable, maintainable, and robust codebase. [cite: 1, 2]